-We also attempt to protect our assets and reduce the impact of prepayments on our MSRs and Excess MSR investments through recapture agreements with our servicers, subservicers and through our origination and servicing operations.
-Under these agreements, New Residential is generally entitled to the MSRs or a pro rata interest in the Excess MSRs on any initial or subsequent refinancing of loans relating to MSRs and Excess MSRs subserviced or serviced by PHH, LoanCare, Flagstar, Mr. Cooper, or SLS.
+We also attempt to protect our assets and reduce the impact of prepayments on our MSRs and Excess MSR investments through recapture agreements with our subservicers and through our origination and servicing operations.
+Under these agreements, New

+Residential is generally entitled to the MSRs or a pro rata interest in the Excess MSRs on any initial or subsequent refinancing of loans relating to MSRs and Excess MSRs subserviced or serviced by PHH, LoanCare, Flagstar, Mr. Cooper, or SLS.
 In addition, we obtain new production MSRs associated with loans originated by NewRez, which partially offset prepayments of MSRs in our portfolio.

-As of December 31, 2019, we had \$44.9 billion in assets under management and 3,384 employees within our operating entities.
+As of December 31, 2020, we had \$33.3 billion in assets under management and 5,667 employees within our operating entities.

 We have elected to be treated as a REIT for U.S. federal income tax purposes.
 New Residential became a publicly-traded entity on May 15, 2013.
-We are externally managed by an affiliate of Fortress Investment Group LLC and benefit from the resources of this highly diversified global investment manager.